Ehsan-Sarzendeh/Ehsan-Sarzendeh/README.md

 ### Glad to see you here!

-I'm a Passionate Backend Developer with over three years of experience in building scalable applications using the .NET framework.
+I'm a passionate Backend Developer with over three years of experience in building scalable applications using the .NET Core.
 I have a strong foundation in software development principles and a commitment to writing clean, efficient code.
 Currently, I am focused on enhancing my skills and exploring new technologies to stay ahead in the ever-evolving tech landscape.

 <br/>

-## Languages and Tools
+## 💻 Languages and Tools
 <div align="center">
 <a href="https://docs.microsoft.com/en-us/dotnet/csharp/" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/csharp-original.svg" alt="C#" height="50" /></a>
 <a href="https://dotnet.microsoft.com/download" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/dotnetcore.png" alt=".Net Core" height="50" /></a>